mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 #### 3.3.1 Apps

-The **成员** tab of namespace details lists all the apps which are deployed to this namespace.
+The **应用** tab of namespace details lists all the apps which are deployed to this namespace.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/namespace-apps.png" >}}